Koszul duality for operadic categories: Introduction

 In Section~\ref{zitra_budu_pit_na_zal} we need to refer to concrete axioms of modular and odd modular operads.
 Since the only source we are aware of where these axioms are listed in a concise and itemized form is the recent monograph~\cite{DJMS}, we decided to recall them in the Appendix.
-From the same reasons we also included itemized axioms of Markl operads so that the reader need not consult the ancient paper~\cite{markl:zebrulka}.
-To help the reader navigating through the paper, we included an index of terminology and notation.
+For the same reasons we also included itemized axioms of the classical Markl operads so that the reader need not consult the ancient paper~\cite{markl:zebrulka}.
+To help the reader navigate through the paper, we included an index of terminology and notation.

 {\bf Conventions.} Operadic categories and related notions were introduced in~\cite{duodel}; some basic concepts of that paper are recalled in \cite[Section~1]{part1}.
-We will freely use the terminology and notation from there and, when necessary, refer to concrete definitions, diagrams, results or formulas in that sources.
+We will freely use the terminology and notation from there and, when necessary, refer to concrete definitions, diagrams, results or formulas in those sources.
 If not stated otherwise, $\phi^*$ will denote the image of a morphism~$\phi$ under some presheaf.